 How much does assisted living cost per month in Texas?

-What is the most expensive region in Texas for assisted living?
+What is the most expensive city in Texas for assisted living?

 Methodology